IDEOorg/digital-prompts/README.md

 Digital prompt cards backed by content from a Google spreadsheet

 ## Creating and updating your spreadsheet
 The **digital-prompts** code expects a Google spreadsheet identified by a unique Google document ID.
+The current implementation assumes the sheet permissions are set to allow reading by anyone who has the link (no Google login required).

 ### Spreadsheet format
 The current implementation is hardcoded to expect two sheets within the Google spreadsheet.